juriejan/yai-kandu-manual/content.md

 ### 5.2 Auto LookUp

-Start filling in the first 3 letters of the parameter(eg. Member, Garden ect.) you want to add to the form field.
+Start filling in the first 3 letters of the title of the item (eg. Member, Garden, etc.) that you would like to reference in the form field.
 Select the relevant item from the list displayed below the text field.
-If this parameter(eg. Member, Garden ect.) does not appear in the list below the text field it has not been submitted to the Kandu database.
+If the desired item (eg. Member, Garden ect.) does not appear in the list below the text field it has not been submitted to the Kandu database.

 ![screenshot](./images/5/auto.jpg)
 <div class="pagebreak"></div>